-In a report sent to congress drafted by an Independent National Security Commission said...
-"For the first time since World War II, America's technological predominance—the backbone of its economic and military power—is under threat,"
+And an independent national security commission sent a report to Congress that said...
+“For the first time since World War II, America's technological predominance – the backbone of its economic and military power – is under threat.”

-In total, our ability to generate wealth and live in a free society could very well be coming to a swift end if China has their way..
+Bottom line, our ability to generate wealth and live in a free society could very well be coming to a swift end if China has their way...
 And puts a stranglehold on the world’s most coveted technology.

 What makes this tech so critically important?

 Well, it’s in...
-EVERYTHING
+EVERYTHING...